 The cost of our fertilizer product inventories is determined under the first-in, first-out (FIFO) method.
 Our FIFO inventories are carried at the lower of cost or net realizable value.
 We compare the estimated realizable value of inventories to their cost by product at each of our facilities.
 Depending on inventory levels, the per-ton realizable value of our fertilizer products is estimated using pricing on in-transit orders, pricing for open, fixed-price orders that have not shipped, and, if volumes remain unaccounted for, current management pricing estimates for fertilizer products.
 Management's estimate for current pricing reflects up-to-date pricing in each facility's market as of the end of each reporting period.
 Reductions to selling prices for unreimbursed freight costs are included to arrive at net realizable value, as applicable.
-During the year ended December 31, 2021 and December 31, 2019, there was no adjustment.
-For the year ended December 31, 2020, we recognized a loss on inventory to reflect net realizable value of \$0.7 million.
+During the years ended December 31, 2022 and December 31, 2021, there were no adjustments.
+For the year ended December 31, 2020, we recognized a loss of \$0.7 million in inventory to reflect its net realizable value.
 Due to the amount and variability in volume of fertilizer product inventories maintained, changes in production costs, and the volatility of market pricing for fertilizer products, losses recognized to reflect fertilizer product inventories at the lower of cost or net realizable value could have a material impact on the Partnership's results of operations.

-Impairment of Long-lived Assets and Goodwill
+Impairment of Long-lived Assets

 Long-lived assets used in operations are assessed for impairment whenever changes in facts and circumstances indicate a possible significant deterioration in future expected cash flows.
 If the sum of the undiscounted expected future cash flows of an asset group is less than the carrying value, including applicable liabilities, the carrying value is written down to its estimated fair value.
 Individual assets are grouped for impairment purposes based on a judgmental assessment of the lowest level for which there are identifiable cash flows that are largely independent of the cash flows of other assets (for example, at a fertilizer facility level).
+In addition, when preparing the expected future cash flows or estimating the fair value of impaired assets, we make several estimates that include subjective assumptions related to future sales volumes, commodity prices, operating costs, discount rates, and capital expenditures, among others.